 Step 2: Build a Core Portfolio with Index Funds

 A simple three-fund portfolio — a US total market index fund, an international index fund, and a bond index fund — provides broad diversification at minimal cost.
+The simplicity of this approach is not a weakness: decades of data support it as superior to most attempts at sophisticated stock selection.

 Step 3: Invest Consistently and Resist Market Timing